Note: this article shows pictures of discontinued products, but is applicable to all versions of Capture and our plates including the latest.

 Point taken.
 This article should help.

-Most of our quick-release plates fit into Capture omni-directionally.
+Most of our plates and kits fit into Capture omni-directionally.
 Since they're square, that means 4 directions.
-This means that when the plate is attached to your camera, your camera can be inserted (and locked) into Capture in 4 directions:
+This means that when the plate is attached to your camera, your camera can be inserted (and locked) into Capture in 4 directions.
+The images below show Capture v2 + Standard Plate, but the same goes for Capture v3.

 There's really one key advantage to this: the ability do to a quick lens change.
 Lens changes are a royal pain in the butt.
 In addition to having two fragile lenses that you need to hold onto during the process, you also need your camera positioned so that the lens mount is accessible.